Easy Grilled Vegetables – One Method for Any Vegetable

 - Sweet potatoes

-- Summer squash such as zucchini or yellow squash
+- Summer squash, such as zucchini or yellow squash

-- Portobello mushrooms or any type of large mushrooms
+- Portobello mushrooms or any large mushrooms

 - Asparagus